sharmine-s/sql-databases/challenges/01_setting_up_project.md

 sql = 'SELECT id, title FROM albums;' result = DatabaseConnection.exec_params(sql, [])

-# Print out each record from the result set .
+# Print out each record from the result set.
 result.each do |record|
   p record
 end